Degree Programme in Media and Arts

-Choosing studies across other main or sub study paths is possible.
-The curriculum also contains large shared parts and projects between study paths as well as other related degree programmes in Art, Music and Media.
+Combining studies from more than one main or subsidiary study path is possible.
+The curriculum also contains large sections and projects which are shared between different study paths and with other related degree programmes in Art, Music and Media.

 Structure of studies

-The degree programme in total is 240 credits consisting of
+The scope of the degree programme is 240 credits in total, consisting of

 - basic and professional studies, 180 cr

 - practical training, 30 cr

 - bachelor’s thesis, 15 cr.

 To ensure good possibilities for employment, the studies include about five months (30 credits) of practical training.
 It is recommended that you familiarize yourself with more than one work task and working place during the training period.
 You will get guidance for the practical training from a supervising teacher from TAMK, and the school and the workplace will jointly agree on your working and learning objectives.